 2013 was also a unique year in that it was the first full calendar year of my son’s life (he was born in November 2012).
 Seeing as how I suddenly became a family man, I thought this would also be a good opportunity to document what our expenses would be like while juggling a new baby and transitioning into parenthood.
 After all, everyone says that babies are expensive, so tracking all our expenses the first full year that we had a baby in the house would give me a good baseline for what our annual expenses would be like for the next few years, right?

-If you follow this site at all, you’ve already seen the monthly reports in my Finance Tracker series and you have some expectation for what you’re about to see.
 I consider the IM Family to be modestly frugal.
 My wife and I spent years in graduate school simultaneously earning below-poverty-line TA salaries, and living a financially lean life out of necessity leaves a lasting impression.
 I wistfully recall – not with longing, but with some nostalgia – a time back in 2008 when my wife asked if it was okay to buy sugar at the grocery store that week.
 While it seems like a lifetime ago that I penned some thoughts on Freedom through Poverty – and we definitely have more wealth and financial stability now – those unforgettable memories linger.

 Though I do not consider us paragons of frugality today, it does continuously permeate our lives.
 I would never, for example, tell my wife today that she cannot buy something she wants (and the same is true vice-versa), but then again, I don’t need to.
 We lived through those impoverished grad-school years together, and like people who lived through the Great Depression, we’re not going to run out tomorrow and buy a Cadillac Escalade or a new wardrobe, even if we had millions in the bank.
 It’s just not our nature.